tommas1988/yace/README.md

 Script or layout path is a absolute base path that view scripts live in.
 And view or layout name follows by the view script extension could locate a view script under the script path.
-A view name index/index and phtml extension would point to index/index.phtml under script path.
+A view name index/index and phtml extension, for example, would point to index/index.phtml under script path.

 ###Yace\Exceptions
 All exceptions that Yace might throw are implements